Investing term

 The 'photo' statement — what the company owns, what it owes, and what's left for owners, on a single date.

 The balance sheet is a snapshot of a company on a single date: what it owns (assets), what it owes (liabilities), and what's left over for owners (equity).
-The two sides always balance — assets equal liabilities plus equity.
-It's the "photo" of financial position, telling you how much debt the company carries and whether it can cover its near-term bills.
+The two sides always balance — assets equal liabilities plus equity — which is why it's called a balance sheet.

 For example